webdiscus/ansis/docs/upgrade-to-v5.md

 <a id="top" name="top"></a>
 # Upgrade Ansis to v5

-Ansis v5 is ESM-only for native modern ESM projects on Node.js 18+.
+Ansis v5 is ESM-only for projects on Node.js 18+

 Use ESM imports: